rkk/Dvorarkk/README.markdown

 I've been a happy Dvorak customer for more than two decades.

-Dvorak and Qwerty were designed for typists, entering large amounts of natural language data having high frequency of alphanumerics (a-Z, 0-9) over symbols (#$^*, etc).
+Dvorak and Qwerty were designed for typists, entering large amounts of natural language data having a higher frequency of alphanumerics (a-Z, 0-9) over symbols (#$^*, etc).
 Thus, the numeric top row (1-0) provides numerics first, and symbols second, if the user presses Shift.